nimbly/Limber/README.md

 ### Route groups

-You can group routes together using the `group` method and passing in array of configurations that you want applied to all routes within that group.
+You can group routes together using the `group` method and passing in an array of configurations that you want applied to all routes within that group.

 * `scheme` *string* The HTTP scheme (http or https) to match against.
 * `middleware` *array&lt;string&gt;* or *array&lt;MiddlewareInterface&gt;* or *array&lt;callable&gt;* An array of all middleware classes (fullname space) or actual instances of middleware.